asirCZ/eMail/README.md

 This project is licensed under the [MIT](https://choosealicense.com/licenses/mit/) License.

 ## Acknowledgements
-This project was one of many my school tasks, there is not deeper reason why I have created this.
+This project was one of many my school tasks, there is not a deeper reason why I have created this.
 Thanks to the C# and MSSQL communities for their contributions to the development of this application.